 Working with and around live energy isn't for the faint of heart.
 In energized environments, workers are most likely to encounter arc-flash, shock, and arc-blast hazards.
 It's for this reason that the NFPA 70E standard was created.
 This live energy-focused standard strives to keep workers safe by reducing the risks involved with electrical systems and circuits.
-Any business that works with live energy are required to follow NFPA 70E.
+Any business that works with live energy is required to follow NFPA 70E.

 What is NFPA 70E?

 The NFPA 70E standard was designed by the National Fire Protection Association (NFPA) for safety-related work practices regarding electrical energy.
-These requirements are designed to protect workers by reducing risks of major electrical hazards.
+These requirements are designed to protect workers by reducing the risks of major electrical hazards.
 The NFPA 70E standard stems from an OSHA request to build a standard that would help employers avoid workplace injuries and fatalities due to electricity-related accidents and helps businesses comply with OSHA standards 1910 and 1926.

 NFPA 70E Vs. NEC

 If you're not an electrician or electrical engineer, the various agencies in charge of different standards can be confusing.
 The NFPA 70E standard is a cousin of NFPA 70, the National Electrical Code (NEC).
-The NEC is the standard for design of electrical systems, but not how to complete the work; the NFPA 70E instructs safe work practices for electrical construction and maintenance, but not how to design electrical systems.
+The NEC is the standard for the design of electrical systems, but not how to complete the work; the NFPA 70E instructs safe work practices for electrical construction and maintenance, but not how to design electrical systems.

-Since the 70E standard covers electrical safety in the workplace, it applies to every business you can think of: grocery stores, universities, cafes, libraries, etc. Despite the fact that this standard applies to countless types of industry, NFPA 70E is most often enforced in manufacturing plants, factories, warehouses, and worksites - places where electrical construction and maintenance consistently happens.
+Since the 70E standard covers electrical safety in the workplace, it applies to every business you can think of grocery stores, universities, cafes, libraries, etc. Even though this standard applies to countless types of industries, NFPA 70E is most often enforced in manufacturing plants, factories, warehouses, and worksites - places where electrical construction and maintenance consistently happens.

 There are some big differences between the NFPA 70E and NEC when it comes to enforcing these standards.
 The NEC is for regulatory use and it is enforced by electrical inspectors.
 Since the NFPA codes are not regulatory, customers/site managers are responsible for enforcing safety practices on electrical contractors.

 The scope of NFPA 70E is narrow in that its focus is solely on three kinds of hazards: